 Website and microsite builders work on a “what you see is what you get” basis.
 They offer ready-made templates, including microsites templates, for a relatively small hosting fee or sometimes even for free.
 You can choose the one you like the most, modify it, add or delete elements in a visual editor.

 - They’re cheap or sometimes free of charge;

-- Building microsites on such a platform is much quicker than all the previous options;
+- Building microsites on such a platform are much quicker than all the previous options;

 - Templates consist of block elements that are easy to adjust, swap, and fill with content.
 No web coding is required at all.